Kimba fans

 like Fujitsu FM-7, MSX, Sharp PC-8001 and Sharp X1 before developing

-reason why Pax Softonica is expected to be working for Nintendo on the
+reason why Pax Softonica was expected to be working for Nintendo on the

 Jungle Emperor game project for the Nintendo GameCube is an interesting

-info that Pax Softonica took part even in the development of the "Emperor
+info that Pax Softonica took part even in the development of the cancelled "Emperor

 of the Jungle" game for the Nintendo 64, but it wasn't officially

-mentioned and credited as one of its developers just like it wasn't
+mentioned and credited as one of its developers.

-white lion on their computers/video game consoles pretty soon.
+white lion on their computers/video game consoles around that time.
 Let's

 keep our fingers crossed!